 Children as young as 4 years old can enroll in hockey programs.
 Children of all backgrounds play hockey, whether it is in a league or a pick-up game at the local rink or on the street.
 Also, girls are playing hockey more than ever before.
 However, hockey is the winter activity that sends children and youth to emergency departments most often.

-Hockey injuries occur when a player falls or collides with other players, boards, sticks or the puck.
-There is a wide range of injuries that occur during hockey.
-Head and neck injuries are the most serious (13%) and fractures are the most common (24%).
+Hockey injuries happen when a player falls or collides with other players, boards, sticks or the puck.
+Head and neck injuries are the most serious (13%) injuries and fractures are the most common (24%).

 When playing hockey:

 - a CSA (Canadian Standards Association) approved hockey helmet with a face mask.
 Helmets should be replaced every five years.

 - mouth guard